serhii-samoilenko/hsa-homework-12/README.md

 Index & Autocomplete
 ---

+Request failed: OOM command not allowed when used memory > 'maxmemory'.

 ## Test project setup

 The demo is written in Kotlin/Quarkus and uses docker-compose to run Elasticsearch.